-Will it be accessible to the public or private just for you?
+Will it be accessible to the public or do you want to keep it private?

 2. Find your niche

 The most successful blogs that I have come across are those that have a specific topic and ideal reader in mind.
 Take some time to think about what you want to write about, what makes you happy and what are you knowledgeable about.
 Even if you want to specialise in a wider niche like parenting or lifestyle try and have a key focus such as advice, reviews, funny stories.
-You could even try and be more specific and focus on a unique area such as home education or parenting with a disability.
+You could even try and be more specific and focus on a unique area such as home education or IVF, breastfeeding, or fostering.
 This way you will find that your audience will come back to you time and time again as they know you write about what they want to read and not just everything and anything.

 3. Pick a name for your blog

-Now you have decide you want to start a blog and know exactly what you want to write about you need to pick a name.
+Now you have decide that you do want to start a blog and you know exactly what you want to write about you need to pick a name.
 My advice would be to pick something related to your niche as it will help people find your blog quicker.
 As much as I like the name The Strawberry Fountain, it doesn’t give any indications as to what I write about which certainly isn’t strawberries or fountains!
 If I had my time again I would definitely pick a different name.